 Many of the factors that increase the risk of developing heart failure can be managed either by making lifestyle changes or by taking medicines.

-There are two measurements used to assess blood pressure:
+There are 2 measurements used to assess blood pressure:

-So if your GP says that your blood pressure is '120 over 80', or 120/80mmHg, what they mean is that you have a systolic pressure of 120mmHg and a diastolic pressure of 80mmHg.
-High blood pressure (hypertension) is usually defined as having a sustained blood pressure of 140/90mmHg or above.
+So if your GP says that your blood pressure is 120 over 80, or 120/80mmHg, what they mean is that you have a systolic pressure of 120mmHg and a diastolic pressure of 80mmHg.
+High blood pressure is usually defined as having a sustained blood pressure of 140/90mmHg or above.